spak9/mmkv_visualizer/frontend/README.md

 # mmkv_visualizer Front End

-A front end for mmkv_visualizer using Svelete and Vite.
+A front end for mmkv_visualizer using Svelte and Vite.

 ## Project setup
 ```